Key networks & Aggregators

 In 2013 a number of Dutch universities, universities of applied sciences, and research institutes joined the DataverseNL, a partnership that jointly manages and deploys the Dataverse Network open source application for the archiving, citing and sharing of research data during the research by researchers themselves.
 The data management is in the hands of the institutions; DANS has been managing DataverseNL since May 2014.

 DANS provides sustainable access to research data especially in the field of humanities and social sciences through EASY, an online archiving system.
 Researchers can use EASY to archive their own research data for the long term.
 Most data are open data or open after registration.
 4TU.Centre for Research Data (4TU.ResearchData), a cooperation of TU Delft, TU Eindhoven, Wageningen University and Research Centre, and University of Twente, guarantees the storage, reuse and continuing accessibility of science and engineering research data.
+There are 23 other data archives in the Netherlands, from universities, but also from other research institutes, e.g. Royal Netherlands Meteorological Institute (KNMI) or the National Institute of Public Health and the Environment (RIVM).

 DANS, 4TU.ResearchData, and SURFsara have joined forces on sustainable data archiving within the Research Data Netherlands (RDNL) partnership.
 The partnership is also open to other parties.